DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "....The sword, that you used to free me of chains?"

-Rinne looked over Kay's Drake Nail.
+Rinne looked over Kai's Drake Nail.
 This Code Holder, with its bright shining - revealed to be Sid's sword.
 She too saw it.